Ever find yourself stuck? I do.

 Here’s a question to ponder… Are you better at giving support than receiving it?
 Chances are, you relate to this idea.

 The fact is sometimes it’s hard to ask for help, but as many people suggested, finding support might be the very thing we need to get unstuck and move forward.
 There are many ways we can receive support, such as asking a friend or colleague to be an accountability partner.
-Have him or her check in with you in regular intervals and see how you’re progressing (and you can be his/her accountability partner, too!).
+Have him or her check in with you at regular intervals and see how you’re progressing (and you can be his/her accountability partner, too!).

 Another suggestion was to find someone who can help you finish tasks.
 This not only clears your plate but it also clears the mental clutter and frees up your brain to focus on some bigger responsibilities.
 This might not sound possible at first but the Virtual Assistant role has grown immensely in the past five years, making it easy to find qualified people at many different price points.